 The Website’s Email Account

-A contact form is an opportunity to initially collect some important information about the person submitting it.
+A contact form is an opportunity to collect some important information about the person submitting it at the outset of communications.
 It’s also potentially a way to get further automate processes that you manually handle today.
-If nothing else, a well-designed and -executed contact form indicates to your potential customers that some thought has gone into it, which reflects well on you and your reputation.
+If nothing else, a well-designed and -executed contact form shows your potential customers that some thought has gone into it, which reflects well on you and your reputation.